rabssm/Radiometer/README.md

 ```

 This assigns pins 23 (SDA) and 24 (SCL) as additional I2C ports for I2C bus 3, and pins 17 (SDA) and 27 (SCL) as additional I2C ports for I2C bus 4.
-To check the additional I2C busses
+To check the additional I2C buses
 ```
 sudo i2cdetect -l
 i2c-3	i2c       	3.i2c                           	I2C adapter